Canadian Grants and Loans for Video Game Development Studios

-With the video game industry seeing a sharp increase in sales over the past two years due to the stay-at-home orders as a result of the COVID-19 pandemic, the Canadian government wants to help support the development of innovative video game development studios.
+With the video game industry seeing a sharp increase in sales of the COVID-19 pandemic and the stay-at-home orders, the Canadian government wants to help support the development of innovative video game development studios.

-Canada is home to some larger-than-life video game studios, such as the Edmonton-based BioWare, which has created game franchises ranging from Mass Effect to Star Wars: Knights of the Old Republic and Dragon Age to Ubisoft which has locations in Montreal, Quebec, and Toronto, which has created games such as the Assassins Creed series, Tom Clancy’s Rainbow Six games, and the Far Cry games.
-Smaller or “indie” game development studios such as Matt Makes Games developed breakout games like Celeste, as well as developers Finji who developed Night in the Woods and Red Barrels who developed the Outlast games.
+Canada is home to some larger-than-life video game studios, such as the Edmonton-based BioWare, which has created game franchises including Mass Effect, Star Wars: Knights of the Old Republic, and Dragon Age.
+Ubisoft, the French video game publisher, has multiple locations throughout Canada including Montreal, Quebec City, Halifax, Winnipeg and Toronto, and has delivered award winning games such as the Assassins Creed series, Tom Clancy’s Rainbow Six games, and the Far Cry franchise.
+Smaller or “indie” game development studios also find their home in Canada, including Extremely OK Games (formerly Matt Makes Games), whose breakout game Celeste won a number of awards as well as Game of the Year nominations form various outlets, and the studio Red Barrels who continue to develop the popular Outlast game franchise.

-According to WePC the video game market was worth $159.3 billion in 2020 with that number expected to be dwarfed this year because of additional pandemic lockdowns.
+According to WePC the video game market was worth $178.73 billion in 2021, rising from $159.3 billion in 2020 in part because of additional pandemic lockdowns.

 In this article, we look at the funding programs provided by federal and provincial governments to support studios with the conceptualization, development, and promotion of a Canadian-made video games.
-If you believe your business is eligible for any of these programs, we can match funding with your gaming projects and discuss next steps.
+If you believe your business is eligible for any of these Canada small business loan programs, we can match funding with your gaming projects and discuss next steps.

 Canadian Federal Funding Programs for Video Game Development

 Most video game developers will have one or multiple games being worked on at any given time and can cost anywhere from $500 to $300,000,000 to develop.
-With the cost of developing video games varying so greatly, it’s no wonder why government funding incentives exist help with the creation process and increase the scope and polish of games of all sizes.
-Canadian federal government funding programs exist and the following section focuses on the top incentives.
+With the cost of developing video games varying so greatly, it’s no wonder why government funding incentives exist to help with the creation process and increase the scope and polish of games of all sizes.
+The following section focuses on the top incentives and funding programs offered through the Canadian federal government.

-Video Game Research & Development: The Scientific Research & Experimental Development (SR&ED) Tax Credit
+Funding for In-Development or Published Video Games: The Scientific Research & Experimental Development (SR&ED) Tax Credit

-The Scientific Research & Experimental Development (SR&ED) tax incentive program provides a retroactive tax credit four to 12 months after a project’s approval.
+The Scientific Research & Experimental Development (SR&ED) tax incentive program provides a retroactive tax credit from four to 12 months after a project’s approval.
 This program is a retroactive tax credit that only applies to completed projects and costs that have already been incurred.
-Expenditure coverage differs between each program.

 Eligible Businesses: Organizations must be conducting experimental development or basic/applied research in Canada and be capable of tracking and reporting resource allocation to eligible research activities.

 Eligible Projects: The SR&ED program can include labour costs, external contractors’ costs, materials, and overhead costs that directly relate to the eligible project.
-Projects have to have a level of uncertainty and be focused on exploratory research.
+Projects must attempt to resolve an obstacle, challenge, or technological uncertainty and be focused on exploratory research.

 Those businesses eligible for funding can apply up to 18 months from the end of the tax year that the expenses were incurred.